 Prerequisite Knowledge

-The focus of Asana Digests is teaching specific poses.
-This support presumes you’re aware of the groundwork and teaching support here: Asana Category – Backbending
+Asana Digests focus in on teaching specific poses.
+Please be aware of the groundwork and teaching support here: Asana Category – Backbending

 Matsyasana